 NIRSpec MPT - Catalogs

-Requirements to create a catalog of sources to ingest in the MSA Planning Tool within APT are discussed in detail.
+Requirements for creating a catalog of sources, and ingesting it into the MSA Planning Tool.
 Candidate sets are also introduced.

 - Two columns are required for the equatorial celestial coordinates (J2000) RA and Dec for each source.
 These can be expressed in units of degrees or in hexadecimal format.